Ink & Ingredients

 Every book has a flavor.

+Every meal has a story.
 Ink & Ingredients is a monthly gathering where Black women authors and culinary experiences work together to nourish body, mind, and spirit.
 Each session pairs close reading with a food experience tied to the themes of the book — sometimes we cook, sometimes we dine, sometimes we simply gather and taste.
 The format shifts.
 The intention doesn't.

 Because cooking doesn't start at the pan.
 It starts with how we think, what we read, and what we allow ourselves to imagine.
 And a story read in community, paired with food made with intention, becomes something you carry differently than a story read alone.